 Martonosi named fellow of leading engineering societies

-Following on the heels of the ACM honor, the IEEE announced on Dec.
+The IEEE announced on Dec.
 3 that Martonosi was among 309 of its senior members appointed fellows as of January 2010.
-In naming Martonosi, the society cited her contributions to power-efficient computer architecture and systems design.
+The organization cited her contributions to power-efficient computer architecture and systems design.

-Martonosi joined the Princeton Engineering faculty in 1994, and holds an affiliated faculty appointment in the Department of Computer Science.
+Martonosi joined the Princeton electrical engineering faculty in 1994, and holds an affiliated faculty appointment in the Department of Computer Science.
 Her research interests include computer architecture and the interface between hardware and software.